jungomi/swiss-language-model/README.md

 The `--name` option is used to give it a name, otherwise the checkpoints are just numbered without any given name and `-c` is to resume from the given checkpoint, if not specified it starts fresh.

+Different models can be selected with the `-m`/`--model` option, which are either `bert` or `gpt2`, to fine tune a pre-trained model, which can be changed with the `--pre-trained` option by specifying one model available at [Huggingface Transformers - Pretrained Models][huggingface-pre-trained] or by specifyiing a path to the pre-trained model.
+There's also the possibility to train either of the model from scratch by choosing `bert-scratch` or `gpt-scratch` for the `--model`.
+The configuration used can still be changed with the `--pre-trained` option, but the pre-trained weights will not be loaded, just the configuration.
+Addtionally, the vocabulary can be changed with `--vocab` (path to the directory of the generated vocabularies) if another vocbaulary instead of the pre-trained one should be used.

 For all options see `python train.py --help`.